flatcar-archive/flatcar-docs/os/booting-on-cloudstack.md

 # Running Flatcar Linux on CloudStack

-This guide explains how to deploy Container Linux with CloudStack.
-These instructions will walk you through downloading Container Linux image and running an instance from it.
+This guide explains how to deploy Flatcar Linux with CloudStack.
+These instructions will walk you through downloading Flatcar Linux image and running an instance from it.
 This document assumes that CloudStack is already installed.
 Please refer to the [Install Guide][install-guide] for CloudStack installation steps.

 ## Register the Flatcar Linux image (template)